How to make your loan go the extra mile

 After you've worked out how much you can afford to spend each month, you can see how much you have left per week.
 You could withdraw your weekly allowance from your bank so that you only spend that money.
-You may have money left over each week to spend on treats and nights out (yes, you can still enjoy yourself when budgeting)!
+You may have money left over each week to spend on treats like takeaways or online orders (yes, you can still enjoy yourself when budgeting)!

 4. Shop smart

 Choose where you go for your food shop carefully!
-Shopping at the likes of Aldi and Lidl will save you a lot of money compared to shopping at other supermarkets.
-Always do a weekly or monthly food shop too - don't go to your local corner shop for food day after day because it'll end up a lot more expensive.
+Shopping at the likes of Aldi and Lidl will save you a lot of money compared to shopping at Co-op or Tesco.
+Always do a weekly or monthly food shop too - don't go to your local corner shop for food every day because it'll end up a lot more expensive.

 5. Student discount

 One of the great benefits of being a student has got to be the student discounts.
-Most shops have a student discount, meaning that you to save extra money on products.
-If you haven't got a student card, UNiDAYS or Student Beans are online alternatives, so check these before buying anything.
+If you haven't got a student card, then invest in a TOTUM card or UNiDAYS / Student Beans, they have hundreds of student discount codes for online shops so always check these before buying anything.

 Sorry, but spending money on food is inevitable!
-A simple way to shop smart is to make a meal plan for the week and write a shopping list before you go, this will ensure you only get the things you need instead of buying everything and anything!
+A simple way to shop smart is to make a meal plan for the week and write a shopping list before you go/or shop online, this will ensure you only get the things you need instead of buying everything and anything.
 Also, NEVER go food shopping hungry, you'll crave all kinds of food and end up spending money on rubbish.

 So, if you need to cut down on your spending try one (or all) of these tips to see how much you could save.